Course Content and Outcome Guide for MLT 273 Effective Fall 2015

 - Discuss actions to be taken in event of fire within the assigned laboratory/hospital.

-- Identify basic guidelines for safe use of chemicals including proper labeling, protective measures, location and use of MSDS, and disposal of hazardous chemicals.
+- Identify basic guidelines for safe use of chemicals including proper labeling, protective measures, location and use of SDS, and disposal of hazardous chemicals.

 - List guidelines for electrical and mechanical safety.